 Are you aware that similar to the manner in which nerves can become impinged in your spine by your vertebrae, the skeletal structures in your wrist can pinch nerves leading to the development of carpal tunnel syndrome?
 Many individuals opt for expensive and invasive medical procedures without realizing there are successful and proven ways to treat carpal tunnel syndrome with non-invasive methods.
 Carpal tunnel medical procedures can cost up to tens of thousands of dollars and still fail to provide relief 40% of the time.
 It is no wonder then that individuals are opting for a more cost-effective treatment that works.
-Our chiropractic clinic in Bowling Green, Scottsville or Portland have put together the following information about carpal tunnel in order to help you find a therapy for carpal tunnel that works.
+Our chiropractic clinics in Bowling Green, Glasgow, Lafayette, Portland, Russellville, Scottsville, and Tullahoma have put together the following information about carpal tunnel in order to help you find a therapy for carpal tunnel that works.

 Carpal Tunnel Questions

 When the median nerve is irritated because of swelling and misalignment in the wrist, patients can start to feel sensations of tingling or inflammation throughout the hand.
 It's not unusual for patients to report they experience their grip weakening or that picking up small things isn't as simple as usual.
 Sometimes can even feel the sensation their hands becoming inflamed when their median nerve is irritated, even though there is no inflammation.